argoproj-labs/training-material/argo-workflows/inputs-and-outputs/parameters.md

           path: /tmp/hello_world.txt
 ```

-In DAGs and steps template, you can reference the output from one task, as the input to another task using a **template
+In a DAG template and steps template, you can reference the output from one task, as the input to another
-tag**:
+task using a **template tag**:

 ```
       dag: